2022/23 Part-time Undergraduate course

 specification (PDS), material selection and manufacturing considerations in design

-The module provides a firm grounding in energy conversion through fundamental theory demonstrated in the analysis of conventional and alternative energy conversion systems.
+The module provides a firm grounding in energy conversion through fundamental theory demonstrated in the analysis of conventional and renewable energy conversion systems.

 A module which integrates formal study with a significant practical programme for the understanding and application of common manufacturing processes.